 I collected used dryer sheets by going to a laundry frequently.
 I often asked the customers there to give me their used dryer sheets.
 Talking to unknown people made me feel humbled and it trained me to become positive beyond the surface of shyness.
 Each dryer sheet can represent individuals as they were used by different individual people.
 About 1,500 dryer sheets were used for this piece.
 I ironed them, cut them into various flowery shapes with some ripped edges thinking about how people bloom in their own ways but have hurts and wounds that are ripped and open, in one way or another.
 Then, I hand sewed them together while consciously thinking that these unknown people could become somebody significant in my life or that I could become somebody significant in their life, even though we may have differences on the surface.

 For the structure as a whole, I made a space that we can get into and get out beyond the surface, just like peoples relationships.
 When we get inside the space, we are almost tangled by the strips of dryer sheets, just like inside a dryer machine.
-In a dryer machine, our clothes which is the surface for our bodies and the dryer sheets are tumbled together.
+In a dryer machine, our clothes which are the surface for our bodies, and the dryer sheets are tumbled together.
 The title of this piece, Tumbled, Dried, and Softened is what happens to the clothes inside the dryer machine, which reminds me of the process of building up relationships with people.

 The blue color created by the lights represents the water in our wet clothes, namely, in our body, in a dryer machine.
 It also represents the water that we need as human beings in order to live.
 These two kinds of water are different, but they are connected.
 It is my wish to remember it constantly in order to build relationships with people.

 (This piece was originally made for a group show under the theme of surface.)